 We consider there is benefit in the OEP having powers to investigate complaints and to carry out an investigation without having received a complaint (clause 30(2).
 We welcome the discretion which is given to the body in this regard.
 We note that one of the conditions for the OEP to carry out an investigation is that the failure to comply with environmental law "would be a serious failure" (clauses 30(1)(b) and (2)(b)).
-The meaning of this lacks clarity.
+The meaning of this lacks clarity and would merit clarification, perhaps in the form of guidance.